javascript-tutorial/en.javascript.info/1-js/13-modules/01-modules-intro/article.md

 </script>
 ```

-If we really need to make a "global" in-browser variable, we can explicitly assign it to `window` and access as `window.user`.
+If we really need to make a window-level global variable, we can explicitly assign it to `window` and access as `window.user`.
 But that's an exception requiring a good reason.

 ### A module code is evaluated only the first time when imported